Evertras/simple-homemanager/02-basic-repository-setup.md

 ```

 If `hello` isn't found, make sure you followed the install steps correctly.
 In
-particular, make sure you're sourcing the file they told you to source!
+particular, make sure you're sourcing the file they told you to source in your
+.bashrc or equivalent!

 If `hello` is found and you see output, congratulations!
 You have Home Manager
 with flakes, and you hopefully did it a lot faster than I did.